Marine Tow Bridle

-GEI Work's Marine Tow Bridles protect your floating turbidity barrier investment from potential damage caused by stress from towing.
+GEI Work's Marine Tow Bridle protects your floating turbidity barrier investment from potential damage caused by stress from towing.
 Use this convenient tow bridle during silt curtain installation (or relocation) to safely deliver the floating turbidity barrier to its in-water destination.

 When towing a floating turbidity barrier, a significant amount of load is placed on the curtain by the force of the water against it.
 This load stress can damage and tear the silt curtain before it's even installed.
 This is where the tow bridle can help.
 The marine tow bridle is inexpensive, easy-to-use, and practical.

-A Marine Tow Bridle Protects Turbidity Curtain Against Load Strain
+A Marine Tow Bridle Protects Against Load Strain

 Depending on the size and style of the boom or floating turbidity barrier, these towing bridles are available in small, medium, large, and heavy duty model options.